Skyscanner/backpack-ios/CONTRIBUTING.md

 * major, A breaking change or new component
 * minor, A non-breaking change
 * patch, A fixed bug or updates to documentation
+* skip-changelog, The change you made should not end up in the release changelog

 Write your commit messages using imperative mood and in general follow the rules in [How to Write a Good Commit Message](https://chris.beams.io/posts/git-commit/)